The Wayfarer’s Repose

 Golar stepped backward, looked around, and froze.

-The stranger Brota, and his sister were holding the creatures at bay at the door.
+The stranger, Brota, and his sister were holding the creatures at bay at the door.
 There was no room for three.
 He had shuttered the windows and pulled the curtains.
 The windows here were too small for the creatures anyway.
 It was almost peaceful in the bath house.
 Sure, there was a battle happening five feet away at the door.
-Sure, his sister and the stranger were yelling and screaming as they held the door.
+Sure, his sister and the stranger were yelling and screaming as they held it secure.
 But it was quiet in the bathing room just behind him.

 “Wait, there are tools in here to fix the door.”
 He said suddenly snapping out of his reverie.
 He looked around.
 They were not in the foyer.
 He tried to remember where he put the bucket with the nails and hammer.
 He darted for one of the dressing rooms.
 He had hidden the tools in there so as not to raise suspicion.
 They were where he had left them.
 He grabbed the handle of the bucket and ran toward the door where his sister and the stranger struggled.